AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td rowspan="2">028359</td>
                      <td>Composition.section(allergies)</td>
                      <td>Composition.section(allergies)</td>
-                    <td rowspan="2"><p>The requirements document states a rendered sequence of information.
+                    <td rowspan="2"><p>This requirement includes a rendering requirement on sequence of information.
 This part of the requirement is a rendering requirement and not applicable for the profile.</p></td>
                 </tr>
                 <tr>
                      <td>Composition.section(medications)</td>